BabatundeOnabajo/Microsoft-Word-Task-Pane-Add-In-powered-by-IMDB-and-AWS/README.md

 # Instructions
 It is not necessary to have an API key for this section.
-To use this add-in, it is helpful to follow the instructions below:
+To use this add-in, it is helpful to follow the instructions below depending upon what system you are using:

 ## Windows

 ## Mac

+# Potential Applications
+There are many potential applications of this add-in.

 # Credits
 Babatunde Onabajo (ChurchMapped Limited)